College of Liberal Arts & Social Sciences > Academics > LGBTQ Studies > Undergraduate > LGBTQ Studies (Minor)

 • Other electives approved for the minor

-The following is a sample of regularly-offered approved electives.
-This list is not exhaustive; new courses are continually created and approved.
+LGBTQ Studies minors are encouraged to take courses in a variety of fieldsethnic studies, film, gender studies, history, literature, media, performance, philosophy, politics, religion, science, and theory.
 Every quarter before registration begins, the Program Director distributes a list of courses being offered the following quarter.
 Students should contact the Program Director to request the current list.
-Students may also petition the Director for approval of a course not listed.
+Students may also petition the Director for the approval of a course not listed.
 Many LGBTQ Studies courses are crosslisted and fulfill requirements in other departments and programs, including the Liberal Studies Program.
-LGBTQ Studies minors are encouraged to take at least one course in a variety of disciplines—film, history, literature, media, performance, philosophy, politics, religion, science, and theory.
+The following is a sample list of regularly offered approved electives.
+This list is not exhaustive; new courses are continually created and approved.

 Course Title Quarter Hours